auth0/laravel-auth0/README.md

 |             |                 | 8.1         | Feb 2024     |
 |             |                 | 8.0         | Nov 2023     |

 We drop support for Laravel and PHP versions when they reach end-of-life and cease receiving security fixes from Laravel and the PHP Foundation, whichever comes first.
-Please ensure your environment remains up to date so you can continue receiving updates for PHP and this SDK.
+Please ensure your environment remains up to date so you can continue receiving updates for Laravel, PHP, and this SDK.

 ## Octane Support